Consultation vs. a Visit

 - All three of the CPT E/M key components – history, exam and medical decision making, are required to support the level of service for a consultation.
 Alternatively, the level of service may be determined on the basis of time, when counseling and/or coordination of care dominates (more than 50%) the physician/patient and/or family encounter (face to face time in the office or other outpatient setting, or floor/unit time in the hospital.)
 The extent of counseling and/or coordination of care must be documented in the medical record.

 - The REQUEST – There must be a request for a consultation from an appropriate source and the need for a consultation must be documented in the medical record.
 The patient may neither be self-referred, nor may the requesting physician simply suggest a physician’s name to the patient.
+The requesting physician’s name can never be the same as the consulting physician.
 When the medical record is shared between the referring physician and the consultant, the request is usually found in the requesting physician’s progress note, an order in the medical record, or a specific written request for the consultation.
-There is an official “Consultation Request” form available here at the Health Center (Form 15-0305-3).
-This consultation form is not required, but may serve as a convenient tool.
 Outpatient documentation may be a specific written request for the consultation from the requesting physician, or the consultant’s record should make a specific reference to the request (this may be included in the dictation.)

 - The REPORT – the consultant prepares a written report of his/her findings, recommendations for treatment, and any therapeutic interventions that have been planned or have begun, and the report is provided to the referring physician.